 If you’re migrating your payroll, you'll most likely want to set the opening balances for the leave entitlements and the year to date payment figures for your employees.
-Importing your YTD payroll data will allow you to generate reports for the whole financial year and generate one payment summary for your employees.
+Importing your YTD payroll data will allow you to generate reports for the whole financial year.

 To set up the opening balances for your employees, open the employee record that you wish to set the opening balances for and then select 'Opening Balances' on the left:

 Within the Opening Balances screen, there are six tabs: